Basics of taxation

 - Interest tax: paid on interest accrued in bank accounts, bonds, CDs, etc.

-- Royalty tax: paid by property owners for use of that property (copyright, patent, trademark, etc.)
+- Royalty tax: paid by property owners on royalty income (payments for use of copyright, patent, trademark, etc.)

-- Payroll (social security) tax: paid by both employees and employers, as well as self-employed to fund pensions, healthcare, employment insurance, parental leave, etc.
+- Payroll (social security) tax: paid by both employees and employers, as well as self-employed, to fund pensions, healthcare, unemployment, disability, parental leave, etc.

 - Sales tax/GST/VAT: paid by both consumers and producers when buying products and services